| South America | ATLAS of Plucked Instruments |

 bandola

-llanera The bandola is a kind of cuatro, but with a pear shaped body.
+llanera The bandola is another Venezuelan instrument, with a typical pear shaped body.
 It is a melodic instrument.
-It comes in two different types : the bandola llanera ("from the plains") and the bandola oriental.
+It comes in two different types : the bandola llanera ("from the plains") and the bandola oriental (see under).
 The last one can be further divided in the bandola central and the bandola guayanese.
 These bandolas are also used in some areas of Colombia.
 The bandola llanera (with 4 single strings) is the most popular.
-It is made like a guitar, with a flat back, and the top half of the body almost parallel to the neck.
-The top (above half the round soundhole) has often a layer of darker veneer (like the cuatro).
+It is made like a guitar, with a flat back, and the top half of the body running almost parallel to the neck.
+The top of the front (from above half the round soundhole) has often a layer of darker veneer (like the cuatro).
 The fingerboard is slightly raised above the front, and has metal frets.
 The flat tuning head has 2x2 tuning machines.
 The 4 nylon strings run to a glued bridge on the front.
 The 4 nylon strings are often tuned : a d' a' e".
+It is usually played with a plectrum.

 |